MayoCalc / Blog / Everyday

 How to Measure Your Ring Size at Home

-Buying a ring online or planning a surprise proposal?
-You need to know your ring size, and you do not need to visit a jeweler to find it.
-This guide covers three reliable methods you can do at home in under two minutes with materials you already have.
+Planning a proposal or buying a ring online?
+You need the size, and you don't need a jeweler to figure it out.
+Here we cover three reliable methods you can do at home in under two minutes with materials you already have.

 Convert Your Measurement Instantly